Big Mer on Campus

 “Are you really so sure Tomal’s such a great guy?”
 Daria questioned.
 “Don’t you remember that whole episode with Turimar?”

-“I’m not going to cause any trouble with him.
-Hopefully we’ll just get the assignment done and never see each other again.”
+“I’m not getting involved with this.
+Hopefully, we’ll just get the assignment done and never see each other again.”

 “You should get to know him at least!
-And if he’s not mean or creepy or anything, maybe introduce him to me and then I can get our whole family ennobled through marriage or something.
+If he’s not mean or creepy or anything, maybe introduce him to me and then I can get our whole family ennobled through marriage or something.
 Then things would be great for us!
-Like I could get the best dresses and go to the most fashionable parties all the time!”
+Like, I could get the best dresses and go to the most fashionable parties all the time!”

 “But what would I get out of it?”
 Daria asked.

-“A life of aristocratic luxury, duh!
+“A life of aristocratic luxury where you could read whatever you want, duh!
 Sometimes I think there’s something wrong with your brain.”
 Quinn shook her head.
-“Look, just ask me if you have any questions about how to be, like presentable, and stuff.
+“Look, ask me if you have any questions about how to be, like presentable, and stuff.
 Like it or not, there’s a lot riding on you here.”